BVI3001: Export inspection of empty bulk vessels

 - eLearning – online

-- Mandatory facilitated training (theoretical) – will take place at a location of the candidate’s choosing
+- Mandatory facilitated training (theoretical) – will take place at a location of the candidate’s choosing, in consultation with a Plant Export Assessor

 - Mandatory facilitated training (practical) – will take place on board an empty bulk vessel, to be arranged by the candidate

-- Competency based assessment (theoretical) – will take place at a location of the candidate’s choosing
+- Competency based assessment (theoretical) – will take place at a location of the candidate’s choosing, in consultation with a Plant Export Assessor

 - Competency based assessment (practical) – will take place on board an empty bulk vessel, to be arranged by the candidate.